Navarro Flow Enhancement Program

 Our Endangered Water Supplies

-It is the nature of our Mediterranean climate that there is always more water available during the winter when it rains and less water available during the summer when we have months of dry weather.
+It is the nature of our California climate that there is always more water available during the winter when it rains and less water available during the summer when we have months of dry weather.

 Our water use, however, follows an opposite pattern.
 In the Navarro we use 82% of our water during the summer.
-Taking water when stream levels are naturally low, threatens water supplies for both people and salmon.
-With such strong demand during the least water abundant time, drinking and irrigation water can run out, and rivers can dry up, destroying salmon and steelhead habitat.
+Taking water when stream levels are naturally low threatens water supplies for both people and salmon.
+With such strong demand during the least water-abundant time, drinking and irrigation water can run out, and rivers can dry up, destroying salmon and steelhead habitat.

 The problem is timing: Water is severely limited when we need it in the summer and fall.
 And this situation is only intensifying due to climate change, which is increasing temperatures and the frequency and intensity of droughts.